Elisa Bertaglia_Singing over the Bones #22, 2019. Oil, charcoal and graphite on canvas. 129×104 cm

 She studied at Venice Academy of Fine Arts under Carlo Di Raco; she graduated in painting at the first level in 2006 and at the second level painting in 2009 with distinction.
 In 2008 she collaborated with Riccardo Caldura curating Devozioni Domestiche – a group show for Contemporaneo Gallery, in Mestre, Italy –, also writing an essay for the exhibition catalogue.
 In 2009 she won a scholarship for painting in Carlo Di Raco’s Painting Atelier at Venice Academy of Fine Arts.

 In April 2011 she was selected to exhibit Populus III, a series of drawings and paintings on paper, at 54ma Venice Biennaleat the Academy Pavilion.

-From 2009 onwards her art work has been selected and mentioned for various awards, and several articles have been written about her work.
-Bertaglia participates in solo and group exhibitions in Italy and abroad.
-Since completing her studies at the Academy, nature is at the centre of Bertaglia’s work.
+From 2009 until today her work has been selected and mentioned for various awards, and several articles have been written about her work.
+Elisa Bertaglia participates in solo and group exhibitions in Italy and abroad.